aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 can be defined as the value for a tag.
 This allows for tags to be generated with values that are calculated for that device.
 Refer to the example below.

 !!! tip
-    **Generate the `structured_config` once to get a better idea of what keys are available.**
+    **Generate the `structured_config` first to get a better idea of what keys are available.**

 !!! warning
-    - **Note 1: Tag labels cannot have the name of any existing system tags on CloudVision.
+    - **Tag names cannot have the name of any existing system tags on CloudVision.
 System tags cannot be emanded with this approach.**
-    - **Note 2: If the key specified in `field` is not found, the tag is not generated.
+    - **If the key specified in `field` is not found, the tag is not generated.
 This avoids having a lot of empty tags.**

-#### Generating Tags for Devices

---8<--
-roles/eos_designs/docs/tables/cloudvision-tags.md
---8<--

-#### Generating Tags for Intefaces

---8<--
-roles/eos_designs/docs/tables/cloudvision-tags-.md
---8<--

 ??? example "Example: Generating device and interface tags"